China's top live streamer Viya sells $30 million worth of New Zealand product in hours

 Products Viya promotes often sell out within a matter of seconds.

 The livestream, which took place from her Remuera hotel room, featured an alpaca and live haka at one point.
-She showcased product mostly from New Zealand brands, including Trilogy, Wild Ferns, Linden Leaves, The Collection, as well as product from Vogel's, Douglas, Luxerose Cocktails, and Ukiwi.
+She showcased product mostly from New Zealand brands, including Trilogy, Wild Ferns, Linden Leaves, The Collection, as well as product from Vogel's, Douglas and Ukiwi.

 Product she promoted included honey, dairy, skin care and cereals.